TheRealJoelmatic/kernal-injetcor/README.md

 ---

 ### © Joelmatic - All rights reserved.
 If you have questions or want to learn how to do things the right way, reach out.
 But don’t resell my old work.
-That’s just lame.
+That’s just werid yk.